nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Kids-First/Upload_Data.md

     5fadb1dce4b05495de67d7f1	/home/ubuntu/fastq/ERR458494.fastq.gz   45.52%
     ```

-By running this code, you are moving files from your AWS instance to the "project-name" project in Cavatica.
-The `*` wildcard copies all the files ending in ".fastq.gz".
-The `-t` flag tells AWS to look for an Authentication token, the `-p` flag tells AWS which Cavatica project to put the files into.
+By running this code, you are moving files from your AWS instance to the "project-name" project within Cavatica.
+The `*` wildcard copies all the files with extension ".fastq.gz".
+The `-p` flag tells AWS which Cavatica project to put the files into.
 If you wish, you could use the `-f` flag to create a subfolder inside the project (not shown here).

 You're all done!
 Log in to Cavatica and look for your files in the the "Files" tab in your project.